jansc/ncgopher/README.md

 -   Mouse support in some terminals
 -   TLS support
 -   Darkmode!
--   Common search providers in search menu for quick access
 -   External commands for HTML, images and Telnet
+-   Vi-like search in text
+-   Bookmarks, history and option to disable history recording

 ## Installation